 In summary: The results

-Look at Premium Bonds with a clinical financial eye and they're worth considering as a serious place to put savings if you're a higher or additional-rate taxpayer who has used up your Cash NISA allocation and put as much as you can into high-interest paying current accounts.
+Look at Premium Bonds with a clinical financial eye and they're worth considering as a serious place to put savings if you're a higher or additional-rate taxpayer who has used up your Cash ISA allocation and put as much as you can into interest-paying bank accounts.

 We've long been dismissive of Premium Bonds as you could get much higher returns elsewhere, but with current savings rates so low, it's now less clear if you should go for Premium Bonds or normal savings.
 For basic-rate taxpayers it's much of a muchness, but for higher-rate taxpayers Premium Bonds are a decent bet - and there's always the chance of winning big.